sc-zhang/CATG/README.md

 ## Example

+Test data could be found in https://github.com/sc-zhang/CATG/blob/main/test/test_data.tar.gz
 ### Step1.
 Open CATG and click "LOADFILES"
 ![](Manual/Step1.LoadFiles.png)

 ### Step2.
 Select files
+File can be loaded by click <kbd>...</kbd> to open a file browser to select file or just drag file into text boxes.

 ![](Manual/Step2.SelectFiles.png)

+**Notice** for test data unzip from test_data.tar.gz
+"qry.bed" file should be used as "Query bed file"
+"ref.bed" file should be used as "Reference bed file"
+"qry.ref.anchors" file should be used as "Anchors file"
+"qry.agp" file should be used as "Query AGP file"

 ### Step3.
 Set Operations
 ![](Manual/Step3.SetOperations.png)